 Leo Aerospace is capable of supporting multiple Regulus platform missions that open an entire new world of high-altitude possibilities.
 These include everything from communication bridges to innovative platform-to-platform exchanges at various altitudes and regions.
 For example, multiple Regulus platforms can be tethered at different altitudes or across different geolocations at the same altitude.
 Other missions could include autonomous observation of sea, land, air, or space-based events from multiple locations or altitudes on demand.

 Regulus provides a first-of-its-kind platform for tech demonstration, drop-testing, and high-altitude research.
 In addition to its high maneuverability and flexible lift configurations, Regulus’ modular mission payload containers can support up to 23,000 kg of gear in a temperature and pressure-controlled environment.
-Drop tests can be performed at over 60,000 feet and use a proprietary guided tethering mechanism for multiple fall and return-to-platform experiments.
+Drop tests can be performed at over 60,000 feet.
 Other uses include radiation and micro-gravity testing at various altitudes and thermal profiles.

 Regulus can serve as a hub for remote drone operations.
 With the capability for lifting and delivering up to 23,000 kg per platform.
 Scenarios include pre-positioning Regulus in open ocean to provide food, parts, and emergency supplies to cargo ships or ocean craft in lieu of a costly port visit – reducing transit times while saving fuel.
 Other use cases include providing an automated inbound and outbound delivery system for goods and supplies from remote stations out of helicopter range.